 While rats don’t leave houses because they are clean, you may want to sanitize your home to eliminate potential shelter, food sources, and diseases.
 Sanitation is one of the most effective ways to control them.

-If you don’t sanitize your house, your rat control efforts will be a waste, and your home and family may be in danger due to their urine and feces carry diseases.
+If you don’t sanitize your house, your rat control efforts will be a waste, and your home and family may be in danger due to their urine and feces may contain diseases.
 If you or a family member come in contact with these rat bodily functions, they may become very sick.

 Set Rat Traps